GiscardBiamby/Twitter-COMMs/data/DATA.md

 * `nsfw_prob` (float): A probability of whether or not the tweet image might contain nudity, which we computed using NudeNET (<https://github.com/notAI-tech/NudeNet>).

 `scripts/download_images.py`:
-Rehydrating only download the metadata for Tweets into JSON format.
+Rehydrating only download the metadata for tweets into JSON format.
 This script uses the image URL's from this JSON to download the images.
 Depending on which tool or script you use to rehydrate, you may have to modify the script to point it to the image URL's.

 ## Falsified Data